Export of unproven NIHON KOHDEN Acti-Biphasic Defibrillators In November 2002

 The first Acti-Biphasic defibrillators

-Output of CardioLife TEC-7700K series is consistent with the declared waveform
+Output discharged by CardioLife TEC-7700K series defibrillators is consistent with the declared waveform

-The output waveform of the CardioLife TEC-7700K series on a recorder is as shown below.
-The recording correctly shows the first phase is a positive pulse.
+The discharge waveform of the CardioLife TEC-7700K series on a strip chart is as shown below.
+The recording correctly reflects the first phase as a positive pulse.

 The recording shows the voltage first swings to the top (positive saturation), then to negative saturation after some time; this is fully consistent with the official description of the Acti-Biphasic waveform.

-How can we know if the Acti-Biphasic defibrillation shock actually works?
+How can we know if the Acti-Biphasic defibrillation shock actually works on patients?

 The margin of error is high for data from a small 75 investigated cases

-Outside of the US market, we must ask what is the point of buying such critical treatment devices and placing them on standby to save lives?
+Outside of the US market, we need to question the point of buying such critical treatment devices and placing them on standby to save lives?
+Remember, compliance to just safety standards is no guarantee of performance!
 It is so unfair to the patients needing immediate treatment in a life-threatening situation!

-Before proper completion of clinical validation, the company was bold enough to go ahead with exporting the first newly-designed Acti-Biphasic defibrillators from November 2002, relying solely on reputation of being an existing supplier of mono-phasic defibrillators.
-The November 2002 export launch was three long years from the date Japan MHLW officially approved its use for the domestic market.
+Before completion of proper clinical validation, the company was bold enough to go ahead with exporting the unproven TEC-7700 series Acti-Biphasic defibrillators from November 2002, taking advantage of its established distribution network for mono-phasic defibrillators.
+The sales were done based on blind faith, for there was no published clinical paper to show that it works.
+This November 2002 export launch was three long years ahead of the date Japan MHLW officially approved its use for the domestic market.

 The desperate action was taken in response to the rapid changing preference for biphasic defibrillators in the market but the process totally overlooked the seriousness of mandatory successful clinical studies before marketing; the fact that Ministry of Health, Labour and Welfare (MHLW) had not yet approved the sales of TEC-7700 series defibrillators in Japan domestic market reflected the disturbing absence of internal safeguards in corporate conduct.

-It took Japan Regulatory Authority three (3) long years to finally grant approval for the TEC-7700 series to be allowed for sales in Japan
+Japanese Regulatory Authority took three long years to grant approval for the TEC-7700 series defibrillators to be allowed for sales in Japan

 The long three years period implied the application was turned down several times and serious doubts by the Regulatory Authority to grant its use.
 What prompted the decision to clear it after three years' wait is something we should know.
 By the time of receiving approval to sell in Japan, many CardioLife TEC-7700 series defibrillator were already exported.